What really drives employees’ happiness?

 |On the Job Motivator||Influence on Job Satisfaction among those who rated the motivator as LESS important.||Influence on Job Satisfaction among those who rated the motivator as MORE important.|

-A cursory glance at the table above shows us that employees do know what drives their happiness, at least with regards to 6 of our 7 motivational elements.
-Those employees who reported that a particular motivator was more important to them also showed significantly higher relationships between the relevant factor and Job Satisfaction.
-The only exception was Work-Life Balance, which influenced Job Satisfaction to about the same degree regardless of whether one reported that it was important.
-Though many people (likely workaholics like myself) reported that having time for other things (vacations, hobbies, etc.) was not particularly important to them, actually having a bit of time outside of work was just as beneficial for them.
+A cursory glance at the table above shows us that employees do know what drives their happiness, at least in regard to six of our seven motivational elements.
+Those employees who reported that a particular motivator was more important to them also showed significantly higher relationships between the relevant factor and job satisfaction.
+The only exception was work-life balance, which influenced job satisfaction to about the same degree regardless of whether one reported that it was important.
+Though many people reported that having time for other things (vacations, hobbies, etc.) was not particularly important to them, actually having a bit of time outside of work was just as beneficial for them.

-However, a closer look at the 2nd table also suggests that 3 of the other 6 motivators are so beneficial that they’re strongly driving happiness even for those that don’t care about them.
-These are intellectual stimulation, power and prestige.
-(Does this make anyone else think of J. Richard Hackman’s work?)
+However, a closer look at the 2nd table also suggests that three of the other six motivators are so beneficial that they’re strongly driving employee happiness even for those that don’t care about them.
+These are intellectual stimulation, power, and prestige.
 So basically if you want to have really happy employees try the following formula:

 - Try to ensure that jobs provide intellectual stimulation and task variety.
 Give your employees some autonomy and influence in their work.
 And provide folks with opportunities to acquire prestige and recognition.
 Give people these things if they don’t say they need them.
 Give them even more if they say they do.